cgdog/imagic/Readme.md

 In theory, it will be easy to support Android, iOS and Web, thanks to Rust and WGPU.
 I will complete this some day.

 # Examples
+You can watch these videos of these examples on [Youtube](https://www.youtube.com/watch?v=IbN8F0Dl8Yk&list=PLTnkZwAEijdJPh3AwY7dxzEqH47MjslDh&index=2) or [Bilibili](https://space.bilibili.com/31428391/upload/video).
 - [PBR](examples/pbr.rs)
 ```shell
 cargo run --example pbr